o-az/template-vite-react-ts/README.md

+> [!NOTE]
-_NOTE: You are welcome to ask any questions if anything is unclear.
+> You are welcome to ask any questions if anything is unclear.
 Also feel free to post a discussion_

 # React 19 x Vite x SWC x TailwindCSS v4 x TypeScript Template